Daudgit/JS-Expedition---JS-Mastery-Course/3. Write Your First Code - Hello World!/readme.md

 ```

 Now, you have a better understanding of attaching JavaScript code to an HTML page and using external scripts! 🎉

+To upload this content to your readme.md file on GitHub, simply copy and paste the text into the file and commit the changes.
+Feel free to add emojis, code examples, and make any necessary formatting adjustments for your GitHub readme file. 🚀😊